ESS ENERGY STORAGE SYSTEMS

 1 MWh = 1,000 kWh (i.e., 1,000 kilowatt-hours).
 The MWh value of a system reflects its total energy storage capacity.
 Example: A 2 MWh battery can store 2,000 kWh of energy.
 If discharged at 1 MW, it can operate for 2 hours.
 Case Study: The 0.5 MW/2 MWh commercial and industrial energy storage system at EITAI’s Guangzhou facility.

-What is a C&I energy storage system?
+Will Kosovo build a battery energy storage system?